dhis2/developer-portal/docs/quickstart/quickstart-web.md

 This will create a proxy from http://localhost:8080 to the _play_ instance, and you can enter `http://localhost:8080` as the server url, and login using the _play_ credentials.
 :::

-3. You will see the default page with a welcome message to the currently logged-in user, and listing some metadata (data elements).
+3. You will see the default page with a welcome message to the currently logged-in user and a list of some metadata (data elements).

 ![](../assets/quickstart_guides/template-basic.png)